My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Some things never changed.

-Twelve minutes later, a black SUV pulled up behind Sophie’s rental car.
+Twelve minutes later, a black SUV pulled up behind Olivia’s rental car.

 My parents stepped out.